timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-20:
+# Objectives for Today 2020-07-21:

-- Update Market Key Performance Indidcators.
+- Misc. todo hunting in Turbo Boom! to Todouesday.
 - Generate a Weekly Topic for Discord
-- Misc.
-Efforts of whatever actually happens.